 02 of 10

 Dog crates play an important part in training a dog.
 Crate training is one of the quickest and easiest methods of housetraining a dog.
-Crates also allow you to confine your dog to a safe space when you are unable to supervise him.
+Crates also allow you to confine your dog to a safe space when you are unable to supervise it.
 In this way, it prevents your dog from developing problem behaviors, such as inappropriate chewing and other destructive behaviors.
 Your dog's crate can and should be a happy place of comfort for your dog.

 03 of 10

 A clicker is a small device that fits in your hand that you can use to make a clicking sound when your dog performs a behavior you like.
 You follow the sound of the click by giving your dog a treat.
 This process, referred to as clicker training, is a fast and easy method of dog training.
 While a clicker isn't absolutely necessary for training a dog, it does help to ensure that you are getting the exact behavior you want from your dog.
 That's because your dog associates the sound of the clicker with a reward.
-Therefore, you can quickly tell your dog what he has done is correct without the delay of handing him a treat.
+Therefore, you can quickly tell your dog what it has done is correct without the delay of handing it a treat.

 04 of 10